google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-progressive-web-app-architectures.md

 <tr><td colspan="1" rowspan="1">
 <p>PWA architecture styles</p>
 </td><td colspan="1" rowspan="1">
 <p>Any of several approaches to building PWAs based on the back-end technologies available and the performance requirements.
 The patterns include using an app shell, server-side rendering, client-side rendering, and others.
-These patterns are listed in PWA Architectural Patterns.  </p>
+These patterns are listed in  <a href="#patterns">PWA Architectural Patterns</a>.  </p>
 </td>
 </tr>
 <tr><td colspan="1" rowspan="1">